 Most consumer food products removed the diacetyl once its effects were known.

 By contrast, it is added intentionally to vaping products in flavors like coconut, vanilla, and caramel.

 In fact, “A 2015 study of flavored e-cigarettes found that 39 out of 51 tested brands contained diacetyl.
 The same study concluded that most of these brands also contained the toxic chemicals acetoin and pentanedione,” according to Medical News Today.

 Diacetyl is a case that demonstrates that many of the same chemicals that cause irritation of the eyes also can lead to cancer or other fatal diseases like popcorn lung.
-While formaldehyde, propylene glycol, and diacetyl all cause persistent inflammation of the eyes and respiratory tracts, they also have far more serious, systemic effects on the body that can actually be deadly.
+While formaldehyde, propylene glycol, and diacetyl all-cause persistent inflammation of the eyes and respiratory tracts, they also have far more serious, systemic effects on the body that can actually be deadly.

 In addition, there is reason to believe that most of the serious health effects of smoking also apply to vaping, whether that be effects on vision or on the rest of the body.
 Vaping has not been around long enough for longitudinal studies.
 Research hasn’t had time yet to follow up on patients who’ve been vaping most of their lives.
-But e-cigarettes have nearly all the same components that regular smokes do, minus the tar, so it follows that the exposure to toxic chemicals will have similar effects.
+But e-cigarettes have nearly all the same components that regular smokers do, minus the tar, so it follows that exposure to toxic chemicals will have similar effects.

 For example, the nicotine that e-cigarettes deliver raises blood pressure, and high blood pressure can cause damage to the blood vessels in the retina at the back of the eye, a condition called hypertensive retinopathy.
 This is true whether the nicotine comes from traditional cigarettes or a vaping device.